5 Coat Warning Signs of Illness in Dogs & Cats

 In the home, prevention is mostly about storage and routine.
 Medications should be kept in closed cabinets, not on counters where a cat can chew a blister pack.
 If a cat vomits after any new medication, that should be recorded with timing and whether food was given, then shared with the clinic.
 Owners should also avoid harsh bathing or frequent wiping that dries the skin and lowers barrier comfort.

-Longer-term management often works best when it targets more than one link in the chain: trigger control, skin barrier support, infection control, and itch-signal modulation.
-In a small retrospective series of client-owned cats with allergic pruritus, long-term oclacitinib use was described with monitoring and generally manageable outcomes, which supports why follow-up and lab checks are part of responsible off-label care (Urkiola, 2025).
-This is not a promise of results; it is a reminder that supervision is the safety net.
+Longer-term management works best when it targets more than one link in the chain: trigger control, skin barrier support, infection control, and itch-signal modulation.
+In a small retrospective series of client-owned cats with allergic pruritus, long-term oclacitinib use was described with monitoring and generally manageable outcomes — a reminder that follow-up and lab checks are the safety net for responsible off-label care, not a results guarantee (Urkiola, 2025).

 How IL-33 and IL-31 Can Tighten the Itch Loop